coleridge113/quiz-app-microservices/README.md

 4. **API Gateway**
     The API Gateway acts as the primary interface to the client, further abstracting the main services.

+5. **User Service**
+    The User Service, the front end component, allows a user to view the available quizzes and answer them.

 ### Key Features
 - Microservices architecture for modularity and scalability.
 - Dynamic quiz generation based on user preferences.